Professional Registration - NSNZ Register of Nutritionists

 Applicants may be involved in paid or voluntary work in nutrition.
 Some jobs are not solely nutrition jobs but cover a broad range of areas.
 Keep a record of the nutrition-related areas of your work and the proportion of your job related to nutrition.
 If you are not engaged in nutrition work full-time, it may take up to two years to gain the equivalent of one-year full-time work experience.
 Contact the Registrar if you are unsure.

 What is the difference between a Dietitian, a Nutritionist and a Registered Nutritionist?

 The title of Registered Nutritionist can only be used by those who meet the standards determined by The Nutrition Society of New Zealand.
 Registered Nutritionists must hold a degree or academic qualification from a university or other recognised national institution of education.
 In addition to their basic academic qualification, they must have 2-3 years of professional experience in the field of nutrition.
 The selection process is overseen by the Nutrition Registration Panel which is an expert group of Nutrition Society members representing academia, industry, government and private practice.
 Registered Nutritionists can work in a diverse range of settings.
-Registered Nutritionists work within their specific fields of expertise (as determined by the Nutrition Registration Panel), adhere to The Royal Society of New Zealand Code of Professional Standards and Ethics and must participate in a Continuing Education Competency Programme.
+Registered Nutritionists work within their specific fields of expertise (as determined by the Nutrition Registration Panel), adhere to The Code of Professional Standards of the Nutrition Society of NZ as well as the NSNZ Rules and The Royal Society of New Zealand Code of Professional Standards and Ethics and must participate in a Continuing Education Competency Programme.

-A Dietitian or Registered Nutritionist may work in a variety of settings ranging from Government, community, public health, sports, research & education and the food industry.
+A Dietitian or Registered Nutritionist may work in a variety of settings ranging from Government, community, public health, sports, research and education and the food industry.
 Dietitians may also work in hospitals.